Fire Safety Compliance

 Emergency lighting systems in NSW workplaces are governed by WorkCover NSW regulations, the Building Code of Australia (BCA), and Australian Standard AS/NZS 2293.
 Business owners have a legal duty to ensure these systems are regularly tested and maintained.

-WHS Regulation 2017 (NSW)
+WHS Act and Regulation

 Failure to comply can result in significant fines and liability in the event of an emergency.